Privacy Policy

 What we do

 Your lists are stored on your device.
-When you create a list, add an item, set a priority, or apply a tag, that data is written to local storage on your iPhone or iPad first.
+When you create a list, add an item, set a priority, apply a tag, create a dynamic list, choose an app theme, or set a reminder, that data is written to local storage on your iPhone or iPad first.
 The app is fully usable offline.
-If you never sign in to iCloud, your data never leaves your device.
+If you never sign in to iCloud, your list data never leaves your device.

 TaskBeam syncs through your own iCloud (CloudKit).
-If you're signed into iCloud and have iCloud Drive enabled, TaskBeam uses Apple's CloudKit framework to sync your lists between the devices signed into your Apple ID.
-The data is stored in your private CloudKit database — a portion of your personal iCloud storage that belongs to you.
-We, the developers, do not have access to this data, cannot read it, cannot query it, and cannot export it.
+If you're signed into iCloud, TaskBeam uses Apple's CloudKit framework to sync your lists between the devices signed into your Apple ID.
+Owned lists, tasks, tags, priorities, reminder fire times, soft-delete state, and shared-list activity records are stored in your private CloudKit database — a portion of your personal iCloud storage that belongs to you.
+Local-only preferences like the active list, notification identifiers, theme, button color, background pattern, tour completion, and dynamic-list display order are kept on your device.
+We, the developers, do not have access to your CloudKit data, cannot read it, cannot query it, and cannot export it.
 Apple's iCloud terms and security practices govern how this storage works; details are available in Apple's iCloud security overview.

-Sharing a list invites one other person to that list, and only that list.
+Sharing a list invites only the people you choose to that list, and only that list.
 TaskBeam uses Apple's CKShare primitive.
 When you tap share, iOS generates an invitation.
-The person you send it to can accept and then read and edit that one list with you in real time.
+A recipient can accept and then read or edit that one list according to the iCloud permission you choose.
 They cannot see any of your other lists.
-You can revoke access at any time from the share sheet; they can leave at any time from their own copy.
+You can revoke access at any time from the share sheet; recipients can leave at any time from their own copy.
 The shared data lives in a CloudKit "shared" zone managed by Apple — again, we don't see it.

 App Store and Apple services.
 Because TaskBeam is distributed through the App Store and runs on iOS, the operating system and the App Store collect their own diagnostic and download information independently of us, governed by Apple's privacy policy.
 We do not receive personally identifying data from Apple about who installed the app.